heksaani/InnuendoCliCpouta/README.md

 **A1**: log files would have the following text: <br>
 ```
- Input FastQ                 : 149289221 <br>
+ Input FastQ                 : 149289221
- Input samples               : 74644610 <br>
+ Input samples               : 74644610
- Reports are found in        : ./reports <br>
+ Reports are found in        : ./reports
- Results are found in        : ./results <br>
+ Results are found in        : ./results
- Profile                     : incd <br>
+ Profile                     : incd
  ....                         ...
 ```
-Above error is resulting from not using quotes when giving path to input files.
+Above error is a consequnce of not using quotes when giving path to input files.
 Make sure to use quotes ('') to fastq sample path as below: nextflow run pipeline_ecoli.nf --fastq '/mnt/rv_data/lyetukur/jobs/33/data/*_{1,2}.fastq.gz' ....

 **Q2 chewBBACA: file not found: FileNotFoundError: [Errno 2] No such file or directory: '/mnt/singularity_cache2/shared_files/chewbbaca_test_bala/ecoli/test_schema_ecoli_download/ecoli_INNUENDO_wgMLST/temp/INNUENDO_wgMLST-00016261.fasta_result.txt'**